Freiling87/CCU/CCU/Documentation/C06_Fixes.md

 </h1>
 <br><br>

 Frequently-requested fixes to vanilla bugs, or tweaks that are obviously in favor of the spirit of the original game.
+This page is only important if you're really into details.

+##		Broken Drops
+Occasionally, broken objects dropped weird bugged items with "E_" in the name.
+This fix just prevents those from dropping.

 ##		Combat Skills
 *Many thanks to **BlazingTwist**, who submitted this fix!*